MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-for-office-365-admins.md

 - The "Discover" list in OneDrive, in the Outlook mobile app, and on the Microsoft Office Home page
 - Documents on other users' profile cards and pages

- See [What is the effect of allowing or not allowing access to the Office Graph?](delve-for-office-365-admins.md#BKMK_EffectOfficegraphOnOff) for more information.
+ See [What is the effect of enabling or disabling Delve and related features?](delve-for-office-365-admins.md#BKMK_EffectOfficegraphOnOff) for more information.

 1. Sign in to https://admin.microsoft.com as a global or SharePoint admin.
 (If you see a message that you don't have permission to access the page, you don't have Office 365 administrator permissions in your organization.)